pqben/async-downloads/README.md

 # async-downloads
-Python utility to asynchronously download multiple files.
+Python utility to asynchronously download multiple given the URLs in an input csv file.